 "My research focuses on the service needs of new mothers of color and their children who are unable to access prenatal healthcare agencies.
 By assisting healthcare professionals in rendering culturally-sensitive services, we can improve health outcomes for mothers of color and their children."

-Health disparities; health access; health care outcomes
+health disparities; health access; and health care outcomes

 Robert H. Keefe joined the UB School of Social Work faculty as an associate professor in 2005 from Syracuse University.
 Passionate about public health social work, community health and health and disability, Keefe possesses several years of post-MSW health and mental health care practice experience as a medical and psychiatric social worker in facilities in Ohio and New Hampshire and as a case manager/clinical care reviewer in New York.
 He is also a member of the American Public Health Association, Society for Social Work and Research, National Association of Social Workers and Council on Social Work Education.